 Working in the Writing Program, he will help enhance and reconfigure the developmental writing course at Stetson, offer strategies toward incorporating antiracist pedagogies and assessment practices among Stetson faculty, support the university Writing Center as the Assistant Director, and teach classes in both developmental writing and his specialization on language and race.

 Janardan Mainali was born and raised in a remote mountainous village in Nepal.
 He was motivated to explore natural systems and their relationships to society from his upbringing in a farming household.
-He finished his high school from the village there and completed his BS and MS from Tribhuvan University, Nepal.
-He was awarded a Fulbright scholarship to study a second MS at the University of North Carolina Wilmington.
-He received a Ph.D. from Portland State University.
+He finished high school from the village and completed a BS and MS from Tribhuvan University, Nepal.
+He was awarded a Fulbright scholarship to complete a second MS at the University of North Carolina Wilmington.
+Dr. Mainali received Ph.D. from Portland State University.

 Janardan’s research experience includes vegetation response to climate change in the Himalayas, climate vulnerability and adaptation mapping in different parts of the world, and spatial statistical approaches to modeling water quality.
 He is also involved in various multidisciplinary research including narrative analysis in socioecological systems and community resilience.
 As a Brown Teacher-Scholar at Stetson Janardan is involved in the Institute of Water and Environmental Resilience’s various research projects including vulnerability and adaptation analysis of the South-East United States and various environmental research projects involving counties and cities in Florida.